 The first step in ensuring adventure tourism is developed on a sustainable basis is to establish organisations and procedures that deliver shared benefits to local communities.

 Adventure tourists generally like to leave a footprint in traditional societies.
-They are often willing to make a contribution to assist in meeting immediate health needs or assisting with educational development.
+They are often willing to contribute to assist in meeting immediate health needs or assisting with educational development.
 The challenge for local communities is to ensure any contributions received via these channels are used for their intended purpose and that donors are kept appraised of the results.

 PNG currently has a critical mass of 30,000 people who have experienced the wonderful hospitality of Koiari and Orokaiva villagers; a spectacular jungle environment; and an emotional historical journey.
 Many would return if other wartime destinations were properly developed and advertised.